N-GLARE: An Non-Generative Latent Representation-Efficient LLM Safety Evaluator: Abstract

 \section{Abstract}

 Evaluating the safety robustness of LLMs is critical for their deployment.
 However, mainstream Red Teaming methods rely on online generation and black-box output analysis.
 These approaches are not only costly but also suffer from feedback latency, making them unsuitable for agile diagnostics after training a new model.
 To address this, we propose N-GLARE (A Non-Generative, Latent Representation-Efficient LLM Safety Evaluator).
 N-GLARE operates entirely on the model's latent representations, bypassing the need for full text generation.
 It characterizes hidden layer dynamics by analyzing the APT (Angular-Probabilistic Trajectory) of latent representations and introducing the JSS (Jensen-Shannon Separability) metric.
-Experiments on over 40 models and 20 red teaming strategies demonstrate that the JSS metric exhibits high consistency with the safety rankings derived from Red Teaming.
-N-GLARE reproduces the discriminative trends of large-scale red-teaming tests at less than 1\% of the token cost and the runtime cost, providing an efficient output-free evaluation proxy for real-time diagnostics.
+Experiments on over 40 models and 20 red teaming strategies demonstrate that the JSS metric exhibits high consistency with Red Teaming safety rankings at less than 1\% token and runtime cost.